Real love is not romance, it’s service – A Shutterstock Licensed Image

 What makes this type of love so addictive, sad, and ridiculous, and yet delicious, is that the mutual fantasies and objectifications often occur at the same time.
 This is when people usually have babies, planned or otherwise, make long-term commitments, and start families.

 In about 25% of these marriages, couples eventually stumble into higher and more service-based love relationships.
 The other 75% live with a numb sadness, in complete denial, or they get divorced.

 3. Self Love

-While Self Love might be elusive for some of us, it’s a vital step in our evolution.
+While Self Love, one of the types of love, might be elusive for some of us, it’s a vital step in our evolution.
 We must learn to love ourselves.
 If we can learn to love ourselves (garbage and all), we will undoubtedly stand a better chance at loving others.

 4. Servitude Love